biopython/biopython/DEPRECATED.rst

 Bio.Phylo.CDAOIO.CDAOError
 --------------------------
-This exception was deprecated as of Release 1.70, and is no longer used within Biopython.
+This exception was deprecated as of Release 1.70 as it was no longer used within Biopython, and removed in Release 1.75.

 Bio.DocSQL
 ----------